Join our newsletter

 MG

 Tom Krens, Joseph Thompson, and I started that project in 1983.
 While I was still a student, Joe was not, and Tom was the director of the Williams College Museum.
-During that project, speaking of architecture, the architects that we worked with on the schematic design were Frank Gehry in 1983-4, Denise Scott Brown, Robert Venturi, and David Childs as a threesome.
+During that project, the architects that we worked with on the schematic design were Frank Gehry in 1983-4, Denise Scott Brown, Robert Venturi, and David Childs as a threesome.
 Frank was not so famous yet.
 Denise and Robert were defining post-modernism and David Childs was the most successful design corporate architect probably in the world as head of Skidmore, Owings, & Merrill.
 We had this idea that we would take MASS MoCA under the wings of the Guggenheim because you needed more space to show work.
 Contemporary art was already by that time exploding in size, site-specific installations.
-So the Guggenheim as a building wasn’t sufficient to show the art of our time, even though we started doing things like using the whole building.
-The early Jenny Holzer show used the spiral.
+The Guggenheim as a building wasn’t sufficient to show the art of our time, even though we started showing exhibitions using the whole building.
+The early Jenny Holzer show activated the spiral.
 Mario Mertz had his motorcycle around the spiral with Fibonacci.
-Coosje van Bruggen and Claes Oldenburg.
+Coosje van Bruggen and Claes Oldenburg leaned in as well.
 We did really use that building.

 To get to Bilbao, we were trying to take MASS MoCA under our wing, thinking about scale.
-We needed to renovate the Guggenheim and then how Bilbao happened, we hired four curators, Germano Celant, the Italian curator, who’s no longer living.
+We needed to renovate the Guggenheim and then how Bilbao happened.
+We hired four curators, Germano Celant, the Italian curator, who’s no longer living.
 He founded Arte Povera with those artists.
-Norman Rosenthal, who had been the curator of the Jasper Johns show, he was well-known, lived in Philadelphia, and Carmen Jimenez, who lived in Madrid.
-So Germano lived in Milan, Mark Rosenthal lived in Philadelphia, and Carmen lived in Madrid.
+Norman Rosenthal, who had been the curator of the Jasper Johns show.
+He was well-known, lived in Philadelphia, and Carmen Jimenez, who lived in Madrid.
+So Germano lived in Milan, (Sir) Norman Rosenthal lived in Philadelphia, and Carmen lived in Madrid.
 Carmen came to us with this idea that the government of Bilbao wanted to build a museum as part of their urban renewal.
 They had already commissioned Rafael Moneo to redo the airport.
-So she brought it to us and Tom Krens went there with her.
+She brought it to us and Tom Krens went there with her.
 I didn’t go on the early visits.
 Then they made a deal to have the Guggenheim be the partner to build a museum.
 We had an architectural competition.
 Frank Gehry won the competition right at the time that they had fired him at Disney Hall.

 EO